tkivisik/tdd-mnemonic-major-system/README.md

-# TDD Playground
+# TDD Mnemonic Major System

+This repository is for building a tool which helps to:

+* learn mnemonic major system
+* test one's skill in mnemonic major system

-This repository is for playing around with Test-Driven Development.
+Meanwhile, it's important to play around with Test-Driven Development.